 There is insufficient information on the excretion of methythioninium chloride / metabolites in human milk.
 Studies in animals have shown that there is the potential for excretion of methylthioninium chloride / metabolites during breast-feeding (see section 5.3).
 A risk to the newborns/infants cannot be excluded.
 Breast-feeding should be discontinued prior to and after treatment with Lumeblue (see section 4.3).

-Before administering Lumeblue to a woman who is breast feeding, consideration should be given as to whether the investigation could be reasonably delayed until the woman has ceased breast feeding or whether it is necessary to administer methylthioninium chloride as a visualisation agent for her colonoscopy, bearing in mind the theoretical secretion of active substance and/or metabolite in human milk.
+Before administering the medicinal product to a woman who is breast feeding, consideration should be given as to whether the investigation could be reasonably delayed until the woman has ceased breast feeding or whether it is necessary to administer methylthioninium chloride as a visualisation agent for her colonoscopy, bearing in mind the theoretical secretion of active substance and/or metabolite in human milk.
 If administration is considered necessary, breast-feeding should be interrupted and the expressed feeds discarded.
 It is usual to advise that breast feeding can be restarted 8 days after the administration of methylthioninium chloride, based upon the methylthioninium chloride half life of 15 ± 5 hours.

 Fertility